 Trade name and accreditations has an indefinite useful life and will not be amortized by the University.
 Developed curricula has an estimated useful life of 12 years.
 Student relationships has an estimated useful life of 3 years.
-Trade names are all individually renewable for each asset at varying dates ranging from April 2022 to June 2028.
+Trade names are all individually renewable for each asset at varying dates ranging from April 2021 to January 2026.
+Amortization expense associated with intangible assets for the years ending June 30, 2020 and 2019 totaled \$14,500 and \$14,500, respectively.